learn-co-students/adding-responsive-features-v-000/README.md

 # Responsive Features Code-Along

+## NOTE

+All work done at repo Jirles/exceptional-realty.
+This was only forked to 'pass' the lab.

 ## Overview

 In this code along exercise we will make our layout responsive using CSS media